Shortcut to Body Shortcut to main menu

 1. ① The sum of subsidies stated in Article 19 to Article 24 shall not exceed KRW 5 billion per company.

-2. ② Under the provisions which stipulates criteria for national subsidies, the City Mayor shall not provide extra supports for an enterprise who has already benefitted from the cash grants. <Amended on April 15, 2009, May 3, 2010, May 15, 2012, August 1, 2013, November 1, 2019>
+2. ② The City shall not provide additional support under the Ordinance for the matters a corporate investor already received under the national financial fund subsidy standards. < Amended on April 15, 2009, May 3, 2010, May 15, 2012, August 1, 2013, November 1, 2019, July 6, 2020 >

-Article 26 (Special Subsidy for Investment Promotion Companies)
+Article 26 (Special Subsidy for Corporate Investors)

 1. 1.
 A foreign-invested company with at least USD 50 million of investment or over 300 full-time employees